 Snowboarding: Kelly Clark (2002)

 Before Clark was a pioneer and the most dominant force in women’s snowboarding, she was a teenager competing at her first Olympic Games.
 Her halfpipe gold kicked off a string of American dominance in the discipline; two U.S. women have been on all Olympic halfpipe podiums since.
 Clark finished fourth at her second Games in 2006, but bounced back to win bronze in both 2010 and 2014.
-Now 32, she has over 60 career wins to her name and shows no signs of slowing down.
+She finished fourth again at her fifth Games in PyeongChang in 2018 at age 34.

 Despite it being women’s soccer’s Olympic debut at the Atlanta 1996 Olympic Games and receiving no live television coverage, the U.S. found itself competing in front of record-breaking crowds.
 More than 76,000 spectators packed the stands to watch the gold-medal game which, at the time, was the most spectators to attend any female sporting event.
 The U.S. beat China 2-1 for the gold medal, a precursor to the final of the FIFA Women’s World Cup in 1999, and the first of four Olympic gold medals that Team USA has won.